mpgarate/boxx/README.md

 boxx uses a hand-rolled [recursive descent parser](https://github.com/mpgarate/boxx/blob/master/src/parser/parser.rs) rather than a parser generator in order to have more control of the implementation and avoid dependencies.
 This is probably the messiest part of the code and source of the trickiest bugs.

 boxx liberally uses Rust's [Box module](https://doc.rust-lang.org/std/boxed/) for heap allocation.
 This lets us worry a bit less about lifetimes, since the contents are freed when they go out of scope.
+As a result, the full AST is copied around way more than necessary.
+This inspired the temporary project name.

 ### Features in progress
  - Human-readable errors for parsing and evaluation.
 Most cases are covered, but the copy could be cleaned up.